planettelex/Bloom/README.md

-# bloom
+# Bloom

-Bloom Music Suite
+A music suite consisting of a browser, a player, and an analytics application.